Four Ways to Foster Social Well-Being in the Workplace

 2. Celebrate milestones

 Host employee appreciation events, celebrations for achieving a company-wide goal and company anniversaries.
 Ask employees what personal milestones they’d like to celebrate and how they’d like to be recognized.
-Peer-to-peer recognition is a great way to demonstrate gratitude and appreciation, even better when that acknowledgment simply becomes part of day-to-day operations.
+Peer-to-peer recognition is a great way to demonstrate gratitude and appreciation.
+It’s even better when that acknowledgment simply becomes part of day-to-day operations.

 3. Create a community and connect with causes